Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Experimental Validation

-In the first scenario, there are two REMSs placed in empty space, as illustrated in~\fref{fig:skech_experiment_1}.
-The REMS types involved are shown in~\fref{fig:experiment_type_A} and~\fref{fig:experiment_type_B}: a patch antenna (type~A) and a half-wave dipole antenna (type~B), each with one antenna port ($M=1$).
-The wireless channel between the two REMSs can be manipulated by varying the rotation angle~$\alpha$ of REMS~1.
-We analyze the system at a frequency of \SI{5.4}{\giga\hertz} and compare the following two methods.
-For the \emph{proposed} method, we first use the approach described in~\fref{sec:obtaining_model_params} to obtain the parameters characterizing the radiating structures of both REMS types, relying on a single full-wave EM simulation for each REMS type.
-Second, for each rotation angle~$\alpha$, we utilize~\fref{prop:calculate_channel} to calculate the transmission coefficient (cf.~\fref{defi:transmission_coefficient}) from REMS~1 to REMS~2 ($S_{{2_1}{1_1}}$).
-For the \emph{conventional} method, we use Ansys HFSS to simulate the complete scenario, including both REMSs, for each rotation angle~$\alpha$ to obtain~$S_{{2_1}{1_1}}$. \fref{fig:plot_experiment_1} shows the results of the proposed and the conventional method.
+\fref{fig:plot_experiment_1} shows the results of the proposed and the conventional method.
 The two methods agree well over the analyzed range of~$\alpha$.
 We attribute the small deviations between the two methods to (i) the finite separation distance between the two REMSs in this scenario, whereas in~\fref{prop:calculate_channel} we assume that the separation distance approaches infinity, and (ii) numerical inaccuracies in the \emph{conventional} method.
-We refer to~\fref{sec:experiment_discussion_comuputional} for a discussion on the numerical stability and required computational resources of the proposed and conventional methods.
+We refer to~Section~\ref{sec:experiment_discussion_comuputional} for a discussion on the numerical stability and required computational resources of the proposed and conventional methods.
 The good agreement between the proposed and conventional methods validates (i) the proposed REMS-far-field-interaction formalism and (ii) the proposed method for obtaining the model parameters of the REMS radiating structure.
-Specifically, the results of Scenario~1 validate our \emph{modeling} of the transmitting operator~$\oper{S}_{\up{R}_{\up{F}\up{R}}}$ in~\eqref{eq:basic_form_SFFT}, and the receiving operator~$\oper{S}_{\up{R}_{\up{R}\up{F}}}$ in~\eqref{eq:basic_form_SFTF} as well as the \emph{extraction} of the respective kernels~$\vect{s}_{\up{R}_{\up{F}\up{R}}}$ and~$\vect{s}_{\up{R}_{\up{R}\up{F}}}$.
+Specifically, the results of Validation~Scenario~1 validate our \emph{modeling} of the transmitting operator~$\oper{S}_{\up{R}_{\up{F}\up{R}}}$ in~\eqref{eq:basic_form_SFFT}, and the receiving operator~$\oper{S}_{\up{R}_{\up{R}\up{F}}}$ in~\eqref{eq:basic_form_SFTF} as well as the \emph{extraction} of the respective kernels~$\vect{s}_{\up{R}_{\up{F}\up{R}}}$ and~$\vect{s}_{\up{R}_{\up{R}\up{F}}}$.
 Because we presume that the influence of the scattering operator~$\oper{S}_{\up{R}_{\up{F}\up{F}}}$ on the transmission coefficient is negligibly small in this scenario, additional experiments, which are shown next, are required to validate the respective modeling approach in~\eqref{eq:basic_form_SFFF} and the method for obtaining the kernel~$\mat{S}_{\up{R}_{\up{F}\up{F}}}$ in~\eqref{eq:construction_formula_of_SFFF}.